scvalex/ltc/docs/final.md

 ### Random Testing

-The problem with unit tests is that crafting complicated scenarios is long and boring process which the author would rather avoid.
+The problem with unit tests is that crafting complicated scenarios is a long and boring process which developers, the author included, would rather avoid.
 This explains why the majority of LTc tests are not unit tests.
 Instead, we have focused our efforts on random testing.

 By random testing, we mean that "properties are described as Haskell functions, and can be automatically tested on random input"